LTS5/connectomeviewer/doc/users/tutorials/tut_basicinter.rst

 3. There are a bunch of key bindings usable in the 3D View.
 To display them, click on the main menu *Help -> Key Bindings*.
 A HTML pages pops up in your browser, listing all the keys.
 We will focus on a few for the start.
+Here are the key-bindings:

+.. raw:: html
+   :file: ../../_static/keybindings.html

 4. First, unselect all nodes.
 In the 3D View, the nodes are shown as cubes (this can be changed in the *Visualization Object Editor*).
 The nodes can have two states: either selected or unselected.